sa-tre/satre-specification/docs/source/pillars/supporting.md

 * - Statement
   - Guidance
   - Importance
-* - The organisation running the TRE should identify who will be responsible for managing contracts related to the TRE.
+* - You should identify who will be responsible for managing contracts related to the TRE.
   - These contracts may include data sharing agreements, secondments of personnel or limitations on how results obtained with the data can be distributed.
   - Recommended
 ```